September 28th, 2021 | Make Strategic Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.

-Networking As an Integral Part of Your Career Development Plan: There Is More Than Just One Way To Network!
+Strategic Networking As an Integral Part of Your Career Development Plan: There Is More Than Just One Way To Build Networking Strategies!

-Lack of functional networking strategies is a common problem in professional development.
-The issue is: the number of your contacts is, indeed, not the main factor that decides the quality and results of your networking efforts.
+Lack of functional networking strategies is a common problem in professional development today.
+The issue is: the number of your contacts isn’t the main factor that leads to good results in your strategic networking efforts.
 It is all about adjusting your strategy to your personal situation.

-There are two main types of networking.
+There are two main networking strategies.
 Namely, you can either network horizontally or vertically.
-Horizontal networking means increasing the width of your network by gaining several (casual) professional contacts.
-These are often people whom you only met once in the course of your career.
-They recognize your name and expertise, yet, you haven’t gone through any projects together and so they don’t know how it feels to work with you in practice.
+Horizontal networking strategy means increasing the width of your network by gaining multiple (casual) professional contacts.
+These contacts can be people whom you only met once in the course of your career: at some event or on travel.
+Or, people in your extended network: you have common contacts or you met via social media.
+They recognize your name, your personal mission and expertise.
+And yet, you haven’t gone through any projects together, therefore, they didn’t experience working with you in practice.

-Of course, it often so happens that you grow in different directions and after twenty years of a friendship, all of a sudden you discover that you no longer have common topics.
+Of course, it often so happens that you grow in different directions.
+After twenty years of a professional friendship, all of a sudden you discover that you no longer have common topics.
 Your professional development progresses in different directions and you go your separate ways.
 We change over time, and our bonds with people also morph and change accordingly.
 However, the purpose of this professional networking strategy is to develop a safety net at each point in life — a professional environment of people whom we know well and who know us.

 Mind also that, according to the British anthropologist Robin Dunbar, we are physically incapable of having more than about 150 close contacts around us.
 Since building bonds takes a lot of time and effort, starting new friendships will automatically mean that some of the former contacts will get dusty.
 On the good side of things, building bonds is pleasant and much more rewarding than building a shallow, horizontal network!